Simongotnews/Ambilight-MacOS-WLED/README.md

 # Ambilight for Mac OS

 This part of software is a part for your Mac.
-It works only with Arduino UNO.
+It works only with local WLED Device via REST API.
 See [Amilight Arduino part](https://github.com/sergeich5/Ambilight-Arduino-part)

 # Instruction